 The Origin of ‘Houston, We Have a Problem’

 What is the origin of this phrase?
-When some people hear the phrase “Houston, we have a problem,” they might think of the 1995 movie Apollo 13 starring Tom Hanks and Kevin Bacon.
+When some people hear the expression “Houston, we have a problem,” they might think of the 1995 movie Apollo 13 starring Tom Hanks and Kevin Bacon.
 However, this expression actually stems from the events that the movie is based on.
 So let’s take a closer look at those events to see what we can learn about the phrase’s origin.

 In the year 1961, the Apollo program was started by NASA.
 One of the goals of this program was to land humans on the moon and then have them return to earth.
 This was accomplished with the Apollo 11 mission in 1969.
 A famous phrase that came from this mission was: “One small step for man, one giant leap for mankind.”
 These words were spoken by astronaut Neil Armstrong when he set foot on the moon.

 A year later, in 1970, there was Apollo 13.
 This mission was to be the third time that humans would set foot on the moon.
 However, something went wrong and it was aborted.
 What happened?

 – It’s Not Rocket Science

 If someone tells you that “it’s not exactly rocket science,” what do they mean?
-Find out, plus see where this idiom comes from.
+Find out, plus see where this idiom might come from.